Valiantsin2021/General_Software/Readme.md

    - to open report run : allure open
    - to run headless with Chrome: npm run test
    - to run headed with Chrome: npm run test:headed
-   - report is created in folder allure-report (should be opened via live server plugin in VSCode)
+   - report is created in folder allure-report (index.html should be opened via live server plugin in VSCode)

 ## 🔗 Links